-We are proud to publish our first comprehensive TCFD report.
-This work builds on Alcentra's existing understanding of climate-related risks & opportunities by assessing forward-looking scenario analysis to understand both the financial impacts of climate change on our portfolio investments as well as how our investments align to our own climate commitments.
-We recognise that the data disclosed within our TCFD report is just the first step in understanding the nature of the climate challenge and the steps asset managers like Alcentra must take to help achieve a low carbon future.
+We are proud to publish our second TCFD report.
+This work builds on Alcentra's 2024 report and continues to expand our understanding of climate-related risks & opportunities by assessing forward-looking scenario analysis to understand both the financial impacts of climate change on our portfolio investments as well as how our investments align to our own climate commitments.
+We have made good progress on decarbonising our portfolio over the past year, but we recognise the ongoing challenge to understanding the nature of the climate risks and the steps asset managers like Alcentra must continue to take to help achieve a low carbon future.